strubell/11-767/labs/lab4/lab4-report.md

 ## Iterative Model Deserialization

 For baselines for iterative model deserialization and experiments with the memory capabilities of the Jetson board, we will consider a BERT-base and a [BERT-small](https://arxiv.org/abs/1908.08962) model to evaluate the tradeoff between memory usage and performance.
+We will evaluate on the NVIDIA Jetson 2Gb since this more memory constrained scenario is suited for our proposed approeach.
+We also run evaluations on a server for comparison.

 Experiments for latency and memory usage were performed with batch size == 1.
+We profiled for memory using `torch.profiler` for more accurate measure of memory usage and latency is averaged across all test samples across all test sets.
 We will also experiment with quantitized versions of these models.

-Given our previous knowledge of the Jetson board, we expect that the BERT-base won't fit, while BERT-base-qt will fit but will be slower due to only working on the CPU.
+Given our previous knowledge of the Jetson 2Gb board, we expect that the BERT-base won't fit, while BERT-base-qt will fit but will be slower due to only working on the CPU.
 BERT-small will fit, will be faster and use less memory than BERT-base but will be less accurate.

 ### Results